-Joshua Angrist is the Ford Professor of Economics at MIT, a director of MIT’s Blueprint Labs, and a Research Associate at the National Bureau of Economic Research.
-A dual U.S. and Israeli citizen, he taught at Harvard and the Hebrew University of Jerusalem before coming to MIT in 1996.
+Joshua Angrist is the Ford Professor of Economics at MIT, a co-founder and director of MIT’s Blueprint Labs, and a Research Associate at the National Bureau of Economic Research.
+A dual U.S. and Israeli citizen, Angrist taught at Harvard and the Hebrew University of Jerusalem before coming to MIT in 1996.
 Angrist received his B.A. from Oberlin College in 1982 and completed his Ph.D. in Economics at Princeton in 1989.

 Angrist has developed innovative ways to harness the power of natural experiments to answer important economic questions, transforming empirical research.
 These new econometric tools help social scientists and policy-makers discover the causal effects of choices and policy changes.
 Angrist’s research is not only methodological.
 In dozens of studies, he explores the economics of education and school reform; the impact of social programs on the labor market; the labor market effects of immigration, regulation, and institutions.